Palazuelos Variscite Cabochon Triangle media thumbnails

 Only 1 in stock!

 Triangular variscite cabochon from Palazuelos de las Cuevas (Zamora, Spain), 10 × 6 × 3 mm.
 Apple green with fine brown and yellow veins inherited from the original slate matrix.
-Hand-cut in our lapidary workshop; polished flat back suitable for direct bezel setting in silver.
+Hand-cut in our lapidary workshop; flat polished back suitable for direct bezel setting on silver.

 Mineral Variscite (hydrated aluminum phosphate, green variety)